apache/trafficserver/doc/developer-guide/cache-architecture/architecture.en.rst

 :ts:cv:`proxy.config.cache.hit_evacuate_size_limit`.
 When a fragment is read it is checked to see if it is close and in front of the write cursor, close being less than the specified percent of the size of the stripe.
-If set at the default value of 10, then if the fragment is withing 10% of the size of the stripe, it is marked for evacuation.
+If set at the default value of 10, then if the fragment is within 10% of the size of the stripe, it is marked for evacuation.
 This is cleared if the write cursor passes through the fragment while it remains open (as all open objects are evacuated).
 If, when the object is closed, the fragment is still marked then it is placed in the